honno/twitter-anew/README.md

 *Twitter Anew* is made in Python3, so [you'll need that first](https://www.python.org/downloads/).

 The following Python packages are required: `docopt`, `tweepy` & `requests_oauthlib`.
-You can use pip to install them all as follows.
+You can use pip to install them all.
 ```bash
 pip install docopt tweepy requests_oauthlib
 ```